 This smoked pork tenderloin recipe has total calories of 248kcal, and it can serve four members of your whole family.
 It has 2 g protein, 1 g fat, 470 mg sodium, and 0.001 g cholesterol.
 Moreover, the dish is also rich in 332 mg potassium, calcium, saturated fat, and Vitamin A.

-While a sweet rub does wonders when giving the poke tenderloin the right flavors, some yellow mustard as an extra ingredient enhances the taste.
+While a sweet rub does wonders when giving the poke tenderloin the right flavours, some yellow mustard as an extra ingredient enhances the taste.
 Moreover, it helps to make the dish more tender and rich.

 You can slather mustard right after seasoning the tenderloin with a sweet rub.
 Both these ingredients go pretty well with each other.